Quantum Pseudorandom Scramblers: Introduction

 \subsection{Our Contributions}

 In this work, we answer the question affirmatively as a steady step towards bridging the gap between $\prsg$s and $\pru$s.
 We formally encapsulate the property of ``scrambling'' an arbitrary input state in a novel quantum pseudorandom primitive, termed a {\em quantum pseudorandom state scrambler} (\prss), which isometrically maps an \emph{arbitrary} pure state to a pseudorandom state.
-We then construct a $\prss$ based any quantum-secure $\prf$.
-A central technical novelty is to design a \emph{parallel} version of Kac's walk, and prove an \emph{exponentially} faster mixing time.
+We then construct a $\prss$ based on any quantum-secure $\prf$.
+A central technical novelty is to design a \emph{parallel} version of Kac's walk, which is a random walk on a unit sphere, and prove a mixing time \emph{exponentially} faster than the standard Kac's walk~\cite{PS17}.
+Although Kac's walk was introduced by Kac in~\cite{Kac56} more than half a century ago and has been studied by a large body of works since then, this work, to our knowledge, is the first time to employ Kac's walk to design quantum pseudorandom objects.

-Our construction also exhibits a notable \emph{dispersing} property, which is that the output states form an $\varepsilon$-net on the sphere, and the distribution of the output states closely approximates the Haar random distribution under the Wasserstein distance, when sufficient randomness is supplied.
-Such a powerful ``randomizing'' capability, which needs not to be present even in $\pru$s, elevates optimism of finally establishing a $\pru$ via our approach.
+Our construction also exhibits a notable \emph{dispersing} property.
+Loosely speaking, the output states of our scrambler constitute an $\epsilon$-net on the sphere, and the distribution closely approximates the Haar random distribution under the strong Wasserstein distance, when sufficient randomness is supplied.
+Such a powerful ``randomizing'' capability needs not be present even in $\pru$s.

 \paragraph{Overview on the construction and analysis.} Our construction is inspired by Kac's walk, originally a model for a Boltzmann gas~\cite{Kac56}.
 This approach differs from previous constructions for $\prsg$s.
 Let us consider an arbitrary unit-vector $v\in \R^\vdim$.
 In one step of Kac's walk, two distinct coordinates $(i,j)$ and an angle $\theta\in [0,2\pi)$ are chosen uniformly at random.
 Then $R_\theta:= $ is applied to rotate the two-dimensional subvector $(v_i, v_j)^T$.
 It is proven that it converges to the Haar measure on the unit sphere of $\R^\vdim$ in $O(N\log N)$ steps~\cite{PS17}.
 However, if we view the input vector as an $\dimin = \log \vdim$-qubit state, then the factor $\vdim$ in the mixing time is prohibitive for the purpose of an efficient (polynomial in $\dimin$) scrambler.